How to Learn Web Scraping with Python

 • Scrape What You Need: Only scrape the data you require, thereby reducing unnecessary load to the website.

-• Never Scrape Protected Data: It is illegal to scrape only public data.
-Web scraping of data behind a paywall or a login screen is not legal.
+• Never Scrape Protected Data: Only scraping public data is legal.
+It is illegal to scrape data behind a paywall or a login screen.

 Learn more about ethical web scraping in this article: Ethical Web Scraping and Its Legal Aspects in the US.